fabilhaft22/Tanks-Blitz-Equipment-Finder/README.md

 - You have to have Tanks Blitz installed on your C: Drive, other locations are not supported by this script yet.
 - If you want to use the source code instead of just getting the exe, you will need to know how to run Typescript code in a node environment.
+- This is NOT NECESSARY, but I still suggest you use a translator mod like the one made by `_YTSH_` and  `GonnaHetzMe`.
+Link to a modding discord server can be found [here]((https://discord.gg/kEgTtvRdqQ)).

 You can find the script [here](https://github.com/fabilhaft22/Tanks-Blitz-Equipment-Finder/releases/tag/v1.0).